-The La Flor Dominicana TCKFA M Collector’s 2014 is a perfecto measuring 7 x 55.
-This is slightly wider than the 7 x 54 TCKFA M Natural and TCKFA M Oscuro.
+The La Flor Dominicana TCFKA M Collector’s 2014 is a perfecto measuring 7 x 55.
+This is slightly wider than the 7 x 54 TCFKA M Natural and TCFKA M Oscuro.
 The cigar will be packaged in boxes of five.

 The cigar has a single band on it.
 It is a classic LFD gold script logo with the burnt red and black background.
 It also has the standard LFD gold adornment for trim.
 On the left and right side of th band there is both a gold leaf and a gold medallion.

 Prior to lighting up the TCFKA M Collector’s Edition 2014, I went with a straight cut.
 I cut a little past the ball cap to get a little more diameter on the draw.
 Once the cap was removed, I moved on to the pre-light draw.
 The dry draw gave me mostly coffee and cream notes.
 Overall I considered this to be a satisfactory pre-light draw.
 At this point, I was ready to light up my La Flor Dominicana TCFKA M Collector’s Edition 2014 and see what the smoking phase would bring to the table.